How to prepare and cook food safely

 Find out how to prepare, cook and store food correctly to minimise the risk of food poisoning, including E. coli.

-Our hands are one of the main ways that germs are spread.
-Harmful bacteria can be spread very easily from people's hands to food, work surfaces and equipment.
+One of the main ways that germs are spread is from hands.
+Harmful bacteria can be spread very easily from your hands to food, work surfaces and equipment.

 Find out how to wash your hands correctly.